 And there’s a place in Lisbon where these items are the house specialty.

-Our suggestion is a visit to the city’s various gardens and parks, which at this time of year show fantastic colors, with the leaves scattered across the ground and the trees taking on a whole new life.
+Our suggestion is a visit to the city’s various gardens and parks, which at this time of year show fantastic colors, with the leaves scattered across the ground and the trees taking on a new life.

 Lisbon from above